5 Patient Engagement Strategies for Facilities

 It’s important to build trust during these interactions to encourage patient buy-in and self-advocacy.
 In order to address care deficiencies, it’s important that facility leaders develop system-wide policy changes to promote greater provider visibility.

 One way facility leaders can do this is to promote goal setting during teaching sessions and provide patients with the equipment and tools necessary to track health trends between care visits.
-Here are a few examples:
+Here are a few patient engagement examples that can be applied at home:

 4. Collect Patient Experience Data to Develop Engagement Goals

-There are numerous ways facilities can solicit feedback from patients and their family members.
+There are numerous ways facilities can conduct patient engagement research and solicit feedback from patients and their family members.
 Sending out patient experience surveys, hosting feedback meetings, and conducting phone interviews can highlight opportunities for improving the patient experience.
-Facility leaders who have access to these patient opinions are able to develop engagement strategies that are meaningful and effective.
+Best practices for developing patient engagement strategies center around utilizing this data in a way that’s meaningful and effective.

 5. Build Telehealth Care Strategies That Meet Patients Where They Are